Violence Against the Transgender Community in 2019

 As is too often the case in the reporting of anti-transgender violence, many of these victims are misgendered in local police statements and media reports, which can delay our awareness of deadly incidents.
 In the pursuit of greater accuracy and respect for transgender and gender expansive people in both life and death, HRC offers guidelines for journalists and others who report on transgender people.

-Sadly, 2019 has already seen at least ten transgender people fatally shot or killed by other violent means.
+Sadly, 2019 has already seen at least eleven transgender people fatally shot or killed by other violent means.
 As HRC continues to work toward justice and equality for transgender people, we mourn those we have lost:

 - Dana Martin, 31, a Black transgender woman, was fatally shot in Montgomery, Alabama, on January 6.
 Reports stated that she was found in a roadside ditch in her vehicle and pronounced dead at the scene.
 Daroneshia Duncan-Boyd, an Alabama-based trans advocate, said that “she was a person that was loved by many.”